Rush Limbaugh, having more fun than a human being should be all I have because I am doing what I was born to do.

 There are others that have been praising him to the hilt for being environmentally conscious and a brave guy and understanding that we are destroying the planet and that Apple's a great steward.

-I'm sure Cook thinks that uh he was scoring points with the vast majority of Apple customers and investors with with that kind.
+I'm sure Cook thinks that he was scoring points with the vast majority of Apple customers and investors with that company.

 That would be my wild guess.